 That dreaded, embarrassing meltdown I had in Ethiopia is forever etched into my memory as me being one of those “qualified” wimpy dudes.
 Not wanting to be inconvenienced or faced with another possible sting.

 I’m so thankful for my dad speaking truth to me.
 The rest is history.
 Zoie is now a healthy, beautiful girl that I could never imagine life without.
 Since that time, I’ve learned a lot about what it means to Man Up for the Fatherless.
 Men, they need us.
 They need to experience authentic love from a man.
-They need to feel the healthy touch from a man.
 They need to see a smile from a man.
 They need to experience the blessing from a man.
 They need you.
 Man Up and Go.